 The SteelSeries Arctis 5 2019 Edition are good wired gaming headphones that have a very good audio reproduction.
 They have a great microphone for online gaming, and they are also compatible with the SteelSeries Engine software for a good amount of customization and control options.
 However, these headphones are a bit more plasticky than some other Arctis headsets in the lineup and feel less durable.
+They also have somewhat high wired latency.
 On the upside, they offer great value, and you get a channel mixing dial on their USB cable, which you need to access the app.

 The Arctis 5 have a similar design to the Arctis 7 2019 Edition, but the headband is quite different.
 They still have a ski-band headband, but the frame is fully plastic and quite rigid, which gives it a cheaper look.
 The cups still have the same design, but there is RGB lighting around the cups’ backplates.
 The overall build is very simple and isn’t as flashy as other gaming headphones we’ve reviewed so far.
 You can also retract the microphone inside the left ear cup to give them a more casual look, but they still won’t be very outdoor-friendly.
 You can get this headset in an all-black or all-white design.